Precise Quantum Chemistry calculations with few Slater Determinants

-The MCD class of methods--which is the most relevant in spirit to the topic of this article--consists in a variety of Multi-configurational approaches, with different strategies for optimizing the linear coefficients and orbitals of the determinants, which we rapidly overview.
-The self-consistent field (MCSCF) method optimizes a single orbital rotation applied to all of the CI determinants, while Valence Bond Self-Consistent Field (VBSCF) methods~\cite{vanLenthe1983_vbt_vbcsf} use higher-order optimizers to optimize a sum of non-orthogonal determinants.
-Multi-configuration time-dependent Hartree methods (MCTDH-X)~\cite{Lode2020a} extend the original MCTDH method~\cite{Meyer1990_mctdh,Beck2000a} to indistinguishable particles and use numerical integration to apply the real or imaginary time evolution to the determinants (or the permanents).
+The second class of methods--which is the most relevant in spirit to the topic of this article--consists of a variety of multi-configurational approaches that employ different strategies to optimize both the CI coefficients and the orbitals of the SDs.
+Thanks to the improved quality of the SDs achieved with the orbital optimization, these CI expansions are typically much more compact than those in the first class, albeit at the cost of increased computational effort.
+Self-consistent field (MCSCF) methods, such as CASSCF~\cite{Siegbahn1980_casscf}, optimize a single orbital rotation applied to all or a subset of the CI determinants.
+Gradient-based approaches optimizing only the orbitals of a single determinant at a time have been proposed for two determinants~\cite{Bremond1964}, and many determinants~\cite{Koch1993_nonorthog_detopt_singled}, or Hartree-Fock-Bogoliubov wavefunctions~\cite{Schmid1989_fed,JimnezHoyos2013}.
+Resonating Hartree-Fock~\cite{Fukutome1988_reshf, Ikawa1993,Tomita1996} and nonorthogonal multiconfigurational self-consistent field~\cite{Mahler2021} exploit the Thouless parametrization of the SDs~\cite{Thouless1960} to optimize all determinants and their orbitals simultaneously, using gradient-based methods.
+However, it can be difficult to converge~\cite{JimnezHoyos2013,Sun2024,Miller2025_reshf_svd}.
+Valence Bond Self-Consistent Field (VBSCF) methods~\cite{VanLenthe1980_vbscf, Rashid2013_vbscf} use second-order optimizers to optimize a sum of non-orthogonal determinants.
+Multi-configuration time-dependent Hartree methods (MCTDH-F)~\cite{Lode2020a} extend the original MCTDH method~\cite{Meyer1990_mctdh} to fermions and use numerical integration to apply the real or imaginary time evolution to the determinants.